SetProtocol/STIPS/STIPS/STIP-009.md

 3. The `owner` role on the BaseManagerV3 is transfered from the Factory to the input `owner`
 4. The Factory deletes in `InitializeParams` for the set token, removing it from pending state

-### StreamingFeeExtension
+### StreamingFeeExtension.accrueFeeAndDistribute()

 ![StreamingFeeExtension](../assets/stip-009/image5.png "")

-An `owner` and `methodologist` want to split streaming fees with the option for the `owner` to update the parameters of the split.
+An interested party wants to accrue streaming fees and distribute them to the `owner` and `methodologist`.

-1. The `owner` calls initialize() passing in the parameters for the streaming fee split with the `methodologist`
+1. The interested party calls accrueFeeAndDistribute() on the StreamingFeeExtension
-2. The `owner` can update the streaming fee percentage
-3. The `owner` can update the streaming fee split
-4. Anyone can

-    4a. accrue the streaming fee to the manager
+2. Fees are accrued to the BaseManagerV3

-    4b. distribute the streaming fee to the `owner` and `methodologist`
+3. Fees are distributed to the `owner` and `methodologist`

 ## Checkpoint 2